 Astrill VPN has a reputation for unblocking restricted websites in China — which surprised me because until writing this review, I’d never heard of it.
 Since even well-known VPNs often have issues working in China, I decided to run several in-depth tests to determine if Astrill deserves a spot in the top VPNs list.

 I focused on the most important features for a VPN: speed, security, streaming capability, privacy, and overall value for the price.
 After my tests, I was extremely impressed by its speeds and security, but was discouraged by its high cost and limited streaming abilities.

 Unfortunately, Astrill only offers a 7-day free trial.
-If you’d like a VPN that offers additional features and gives you more time to try it, check out NordVPN’s much longer free period of 30 days with its money-back guarantee.
+If you’d like a VPN that offers additional features and gives you more time to try it, check out ExpressVPN’s much longer free period of 30 days with its money-back guarantee.

 Astrill claims to support most major streaming services, although this was only half-true during my tests.
 I was able to unblock Netflix, HBO Max and NOW, and Disney+, but couldn’t access Amazon Prime Video, Hulu, or the BBC iPlayer.

 I recommend that you use Astrill’s OpenWeb protocol for streaming since it’s optimized for speeds and you can switch between servers almost instantly.